rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 ## Conclusion

 If you have followed this guide, your K3s cluster will be configured to comply with the CIS Kubernetes Benchmark.
-You can review the [CIS Benchmark Self-Assessment Guide](../self_assessment/) to understand the expectations of each of the benchmarks and how you can do the same on your cluster.
+You can review the [CIS Benchmark Self-Assessment Guide](../self_assessment/) to understand the expectations of each of the benchmark's checks and how you can do the same on your cluster.